 What is the purpose of an in-situ sling?

 In-situ slings can be used for several reasons, alongside qualified nursing care.
 Aside from the high-level comfort they provide, situations that may call for the use of an in-situ sling may include:

 - Where it may be difficult to remove the sling from under a patient, such as moulded wheelchairs users or for those with low body tone.

 - Where it is difficult to re-fit a sling in a chair due to the style and instruction for use.

 - If it proves too uncomfortable or disconcerting for the sling to be removed.

 - If removing the sling may hurt or injure the patient, such as where tissue viability issues are a factor.

 How long can an in-situ sling be left underneath a user?

 Fundamentally, the decision to leave any sling in place underneath a patient, regardless of whether it is considered to be an in-situ sling, is dependent on a pre-assessed risk for doing so.
-Unsurprisingly therefore, the amount of time an in-situ sling can remain in place is wholly dependent on the individual and the situation.
-Some patients may be perfectly ok sat on the sling for hours, others may have a much shorter tolerance.
-It’s important to have a fully risk assessed care plan in place that considers factors, including:
+Unsurprisingly, therefore, the amount of time an in-situ sling can remain in place is wholly dependent on the individual and the situation.
+Some patients may be perfectly ok sitting on the sling for hours, others may have a much shorter tolerance.
+It’s important to have a full risk assessed care plan in place that considers factors, including: